safwana2/ChatAfricacopy/README.md

 # Chat Africa
-This repository contains our end of foundations project called **ChatAfrica** which is a web-based chatbot application that allows one to know more about the African culture and its diversity.
+This repository contains MY end of foundations project called **ChatAfrica** which is a web-based chatbot application that allows one to know more about the African culture and its diversity.
 The application uses GPT-3 to generate responses and renders it to the user in text format.
 Other resources used to train the data are found in the folder named [content](https://github.com/devmarrie/ChatAfrica/tree/master/content).

 Additional **applications** and **dependencies** used are listed in the [requirement.txt](https://github.com/devmarrie/ChatAfrica/blob/master/requirements.txt) file.
 The [backend](https://github.com/devmarrie/ChatAfrica/tree/master/backend) folder houses all the tasks carried out at the backend level.